brimdata/zed/zng/docs/spec.md

 be re-emitted
 (and note that the typedef may now be assigned a different ID).

-### 3.1.3 Compressed Message Block
+### 3.1.3 Compressed Value Message Block

-Following a header byte of 0x86 is a compressed message block.
-Such a block comprises a compressed sequence of control and value messages.
+Following a header byte of 0x86 is a compressed value message block.
-The sequence can include any message except for end-of-stream markers and compressed message blocks.
+Such a block comprises a compressed sequence of value messages.
+The sequence must not include control messages.

-A compressed message block is encoded as follows:
+A compressed value message block is encoded as follows:
 ```
 ------------------------------------------------------------------------------
 |0x86|<format><uncompressed-length>|<compressed-length>|<compressed-messages>|
 ------------------------------------------------------------------------------

 ```
 where
 * `<format>`, a `uvarint`, identifies the algorthim used to compress the message sequence
 * `<uncompressed-length>`, a `uvarint`, is the length in bytes of the uncompressed message sequence
 * `<compressed-length>`, a `uvarint`, is the length in bytes of `<compressed-messages>`
-* `<compressed-messages>` is the compressed message sequence
+* `<compressed-messages>` is the compressed value message sequence

 Values for `<format>` are defined in the
 [ZNG compression format specification](./compression-spec.md).